johannesnoordanus/svg2gcode/README.md

 Version 3.0.0 and higher have support for 'stroke' (color) and 'stroke-width' attributes, this means that cutting a path works a bit different now.
 When the *stroke* attribute of a *path* is nonexistent or set to none, the path will be laser burned with the value set by option *--cuttingpower*.

+Also, *svg2gcode* option ```--pathcut``` can be used to override all stroke attributes and force cutting of all *paths* of the SVG.
+But, see the examples below.

 Please consider supporting me, so I can make this application better and add new functionality to it: <http://paypal.me/johannesnoordanus/5,00>

-My next update will be a big one, I'll add support for the *fill* attribute.
+My next update will be a big one, I'll add support for the *fill* attribute of SVG objects.

 To summarize: